yeojinia/feature_selection_project1/README.md

 # Feature Selection

-Feature Selection by L1 regularization in Linear regression
+This program is feature selection by L1 regularization in Linear regression, written in C++.